treanaslocum/bookster_app/README.md

 # Bookster

-A simple book review application built-in Rails.
+A simple book review application built in Rails.